datacommonsorg/docsite/custom_dc/custom_data.md

 ### Start the Docker containers with local custom data {#docker-data}

-Once you have configured everything, use the following commands to restart the Docker containers, mapping your input and output directories to the same path in Docker.
+Once you have configured everything, use the following commands to restart the Docker containers, mapping your input and output directories to the same paths in Docker.

 In one terminal window, from the root directory, run: